wolfgangB33r/PeakPrinter/README.md

-# PeakPrinter
+# Peak Printer

-PeakPrinter is a Python project for downloading, processing, and converting Copernicus DEM (Digital Elevation Model) data into 3D printable STL files.
+Peak Printer is a Python project for downloading, processing, and converting Copernicus DEM (Digital Elevation Model) data into 3D printable STL files.
 The project enables users to select a geographic region, retrieve the corresponding elevation data from the Copernicus DEM S3 bucket, and generate a 3D terrain model suitable for visualization or 3D printing.

 ## Purpose